fbpx

 Kristine Iannazzi

-Kristine is responsible for leading the team of counselors who serve our campers between the ages of three and five.
-Kristine describes herself as a lifelong camper.
-Having been involved with the Girl Scouts for over twenty years, Kristine brings an enormous knowledge of camp and leadership to Brooks School Summer Programs.
-Kristine is a preschool teacher and mother of three wonderful children.
-She loves working in early childhood education because young children genuinely live in the moment!
-Kristine’s favorite activities are reading, making crafts, swimming, hiking, and tennis.
-Kristine is pursuing a graduate degree in Early Childhood Education at Merrimack College in her spare time.
+Kristine leads the team of counselors for campers aged three to five.
+A lifelong camper, she has over twenty years of experience with the Girl Scouts, bringing extensive camp and leadership knowledge to Brooks School Summer Programs.
+Kristine is a preschool teacher and mother of three.
+She loves working in early childhood education because young children truly live in the moment.
+In her spare time, she enjoys reading, crafting, swimming, hiking, and playing tennis.
+Kristine is also pursuing a graduate degree in Early Childhood Education at Merrimack College.

 Group Two Coordinator